sayeedmunees/porsche-experience/README.md

 # 🚗 Porsche Experience – Landing Page

-This is a basic, responsive **landing page** for **Porsche Experience**, built with just **HTML** and **vanilla CSS** as part of my MERN stack learning journey.
+This is a basic **landing page** for **Porsche Experience**, built with just **HTML** and **vanilla CSS** as part of my MERN stack learning journey.
 While this project doesn't include JavaScript or backend functionality, it helped reinforce foundational frontend skills like structure, layout, and styling.

 ---